 The Found Footage Festival is a fun and very strange enterprise run by Nick Prueher and Joe Pickett, who collect old videos and films and show them in various comedy clubs and movie houses.
-This weekend, they'll do just that Saturday night at Arlington Cinema 'N' Drafthouse.
+This weekend, they'll do just that for two nights at Anthology Film Archives.
 Just before, The A.V.
 Club talked to Prueher (while Pickett snickered sometimes in the background) about some of their secret stashes and best finds.

 The A.V.
 Club: You've said you started the Found Footage enterprise after finding a particular corporate training video.
 How did you come across it?